SunnyDeshpande/mobilerobotics_racecar/README.md

 1.6.
 At this point, the robot will start moving within the lane.
 Stop it by toggling auto mode to manual or by terminating the lane_controller node.

+1.7.
+(Optional) Adjust the lighting parameters at lines 85, 95 and 96 if the filters are too noisy and too quiet.

 -----------------------------------------